7. Apply some refinements¶

 However, there are a number of refinements we can make.

 DEBUG using an environment variable¶

-DEBUG is hard-coded into the project code.
+DEBUG is hard-coded into the application code.
 This is not a good idea.
-We want to be sure that we don’t inadvertently
+We want to be sure that we don’t

 DEBUG = True.
 So, let’s make it default to

 False, and overwrite it only

 where we need it to be True.
 First, in

 DEBUG = os.environ.get('DJANGO_DEBUG') == "True"

 Your code can now be deployed with more confidence; only if the environment explicitly declares that Django can run in